Traffic Management

 - Any event activities that alter the normal operating conditions of a roadway require temporary traffic management measures to be implemented.

-- If your event does not require direct use of the roadway, the impacts from attendee foot traffic, increased parking requirements or other factors, may still require some form of traffic management in place.
+- If your event does not require direct use of the roadway, the impacts from attendee foot traffic, increased parking requirements or other factors may still require some form of traffic management to be put in place.

-- Off road activity affecting the road (concerts, festivals, large markets)
+- off-road activity affecting the road (e.g. concerts, festivals, large markets)

 - A road closure request should include:

-- Event details – event name, date(s), times, and location.
+- event details including your event name, date(s), times, and location

-- A brief event overview – purpose, activities, estimated attendance, vendors, contractors, health and safety, and waste management plans.
+- a brief event overview, including your event’s purpose, activities, estimated attendance, vendors, contractors, health and safety, and waste management plans

-- Depending on the legal framework through which the local council processes the road closure request, it may need to be publicly notified in local newspapers (at the cost of the applicant), with requests for feedback or submissions invited as part of the due process.
+- Depending on the legal framework through which the local council processes the road closure request, it may need to be publicly notified in local newspapers (at the cost of the applicant), with requests for feedback or submissions invited as part of the process

-- With the consideration of any submissions opposing the road closure request, the council will not be able to confirm that a road closure request has been officially accepted until this process has been completed.
+- If there are any submissions opposing a road closure request, the council will not be able to confirm whether the request has been officially accepted or declined until the process has been completed.
 For this reason, it is very important to lodge road closure requests at the earliest opportunity.

 - An important part of traffic management planning is notifying road users of the measures that will be implemented.
 This should be done in advance to allow for regular users to make alternative arrangements, as well as during the implementation of the traffic management measures to ensure the safety of road users and other parties while the normal operating conditions of the roadway are in an altered state.